 'I'm Thinking of Ending Things'

 Adapted and directed by Charlie Kaufman, the drama follows a couple's road trip which turns into "a twisted mix of palpable tension, psychological frailty, and sheer terror."
 Starring in the film based on

 Iain Reid's 2016 novel of the same name: Jesse Plemons, Jessie Buckley, Toni Collette, and David Thewlis.
 Tyler Perry's Netflix thriller (premiering on Jan.
 17) follows a "disheartened" woman named Grace Waters (Crystal Fox), who attempts to recover from her ex-husband's affair by beginning a new romance of her own.
 After Grace is indicted for murdering her husband, however, a possible conspiracy begins to unravel in the film, which also stars Phylicia Rashad, Bresha Webb, Cicely Tyson, Mehcad Brooks, and Perry.

 'The Last Thing He Wanted'

-The dystopian Spanish-language sci-fi thriller (aka El Hoyo) is set in a prison of vertically stacked cells where food is given only to those in the upper tiers, while those in the lower levels are driven by hunger to radicalize.
+Spanish-language sci-fi thriller (aka is set in a prison of vertically stacked cells where food is given only to those in the upper tiers, while those in the lower levels are driven by hunger to radicalize.
 One man makes it his mission to see that sustenance is distributed evenly.
 The film stars Ivan Massagué and Antonia San Juan.
+El Hoyo)